 Oh!
-And about the pink color in the top photo.
+And about the pink color in the photos.
 I had blood oranges on hand, so that’s what went in.
 Isn’t the color fabulous?
-I quickly made amaretto sour shots (also top photo) to test how the mix tasted in boozy action (fabulous, it was, just like the color).
+I quickly made amaretto sour shots (also in the photos) to test how the mix tasted in boozy action (fabulous, it was, just like the color).

-1/2 cup superfine sugar (or give regular granulated sugar a quick whirl through the food processor; superfine (or bartender’s) sugar dissolves very quickly)
+- 1/2 cup superfine sugar (or give regular granulated sugar a quick whirl through the food processor; superfine (or bartender'sugar dissolves very quickly)

 - Place all ingredients in a large bowl and whisk until sugar is dissolved.
 Makes a tad over 1 1/4 cups.
 To adjust recipe yield up or down, just use this simple formula: 2 parts lemon juice, 2 parts lime juice, 1 part orange juice, 2 parts superfine sugar.